llucbrell/cds/README.md

 - **Iterative Testing**: Iterate over data sets to test prompts with various inputs.
 - **Data Collection**: Collect and store responses for in-depth analysis.

+## Windows build

+- use pyinstall install.spec
+- then open innosetup to create the installer